ahakimsheik7/100-nights-sfmc/README.md

-# 🌟 Email Marketing Specialist Portfolio: Somali Camel Milk Email Template
+# 🌟 Email Marketing Specialist Portfolio: Tayo360 Email Marketing Templates

 ---

-## 🛠️ Latest Project: Somali Camel Milk Email Template
+## 🛠️ Latest Project: Tayo360 Email Marketing Template

 ### **Overview**
-The **Somali Camel Milk Email Template** is a professionally crafted and responsive email designed to promote East African wellness traditions.
-This project highlights the use of multiple tools and technologies, including Visual Studio Code, GitHub Copilot, Canva, AMPscript, and handwritten HTML/CSS code.
-The email was developed with a focus on branding, dynamic personalization, and cross-client compatibility.
+The **Tayo360 Email Marketing Template** is a professionally designed and responsive email created to promote Tayo360's Fall 2025 E-Learning Programs.
+This project highlights branding, responsiveness, and cross-client compatibility, ensuring a seamless user experience across devices and email clients.

 ---

 ### **Key Projects**

+#### 🌟 **Tayo360 Email Marketing Template**
+- **Goal**: Create a professional and responsive email template for Tayo360's Fall 2025 E-Learning Programs.
+- **Highlights**:
+  - Designed a clean, single-page email layout with Tayo360 branding.
+  - Used table-based HTML/CSS for ESP compatibility and responsiveness.
+  - Incorporated branding colors:
+    - **#0072ce** for primary elements.
+    - **#f6d639** for call-to-action buttons.
+    - **#112c5d** for footer and header backgrounds.
+  - Developed a compact footer and optimized the layout for mobile devices.
+  - Tested the email using Litmus to ensure cross-client compatibility.
+- **Time Spent**: ~6 hours.

+---

 #### 🌟 **Somali Camel Milk Email Template**
 - **Goal**: Create a visually appealing and responsive email template for Somali Camel Milk, promoting East African traditions and healthy living.